magepeopleteam/mage-eventpress/readme.txt

 `

 **sort:**
-You can sort your event list by event start date and time in ascending or descending order.
-By default, the list is displayed in ascending order, but you can change the sorting format by using this attribute.
-For example:
+You can sort your event list by event start date and time in ascending or descending order:

 `
 [event-list sort='ASC/DESC']
-`

-### Event Add To Cart Section ShortCode:
-The Event Cart Section shortcode allows you to display a list of tickets and extra services anywhere on your website.
-This is a great way to make sure your visitors can easily find the information they need when planning an event.

-To use the Event Cart Section shortcode, simply copy and paste the following code into the desired location on your website: example 👉[See PRO Version Demo](https://wpevently.com/event-add-to-cart-section/)👈:
-`
-[event-add-cart-section event=EventID]

 `

 ### Note:
 We have full confidence in our plugin and its ability to work well with any theme.
 If you have any questions or encounter any problems, please email us at support@mage-people.com and our support team will get back to you as soon as possible.
 Thank you for choosing our plugin!

 **CHECK OUT OUR OTHER PLUGINS**